What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 In projects like these, the real challenge lies in meeting the strict criteria and hitting key milestones.
 We start with raw audio data, which means there’s a big focus on de-identifying all the parties involved.
 For example, when we use Named Entity Recognition (NER) analysis, our goal isn’t just to anonymize the information, but also to make sure it’s properly annotated for the models.

 Another case study that stands out is a massive conversational AI training data project where we worked with 3,000 linguists over 14 weeks.
 The result?
-We produced training data in 27 different languages, helping develop multilingual digital assistants that can engage with people in their native languages.
+We produced AI model training data in 27 different languages, helping develop multilingual digital assistants that can engage with people in their native languages.

 This project really underscored the importance of getting the right people in place.
 With such a large team of subject matter experts and data handlers, keeping everything organized and streamlined was crucial to meet our deadline.
 Thanks to our approach, we were able to complete the project well ahead of the industry standard.